Dindigul: History

 In 1736 Chanda Sahib, the Nawab of Carnatic Sultanate and lieutenant of Mughal Empire seized power from Vangaru Nayak.
 In 1742, the Mysore army under the leadership of Venkatarayar conquered Dindigul.
 He governed Dindigul as a representative of Maharaja of Mysore.
-There were 18 palayams (a small region consists of few villages) during his reign and all these palayams were under Dindigul Semai, with Dindigul as the capital.
+There were 18 palayams (a small region consists of few villages) during his reign and all these palayams were under Dindigul Seemai (District), with Dindigul as the capital.
 These palayams wanted to be independent and refused to pay taxes to Venkatarayar.
 In 1748, Venkatappa was made governor of the region in place of Venkatarayar, who also failed.
 In 1755, the Maharaja sent Haider Ali to Dindigul to handle the situation.
 Later Haider Ali became the Maharaja of Mysore, and in 1777, he appointed Purshana Mirsaheb as governor of Dindigul.
 Mirsaheb strengthened the fort and the garrison around it.
 His wife Ameer-um-Nisha-Begam died during her delivery and her tomb is now called Begambur.
 In 1783 the British Army, led by Captain Long, occupied Dindigul.
 In 1784, after an agreement between Mysore and the British army, Dindigul was restored by Mysore province.
 In 1788, Tipu Sultan, the Son of Haider Ali, was crowned as King of Dindigul.
 In 1790, James Stewart of the British army conquered Dindigul again during third war of Mysore.
 In a pact made on 1792, Tipu ceded Dindigul to the British.
-Dindigul was the first region to come under British rule in Madurai District.
 In 1798, the British army strengthened the hill fort with cannons and built sentinel rooms in every corner.
 The British army, under Statten stayed at Dindigul fort from 1798 to 1859.
 After that Madurai was made headquarters of the British army and Dindigul was attached to it as a taluk.
 Dindigul was under the rule of the British until India gained Independence on 15 August 1947.
 Recently the city has been experiencing new growth and new companies are opening branches here like Chennai Silks, UnlimitED, Jos Allukas and Tanishq.